r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.7.7 =
+*Release Date - 7 Dec, 2023*
+* Fix: page-forum.php and the Shortcode for the template iframe integration to have a (more) correct scroll flow
+* Note: to fix the correct scroll for the template iframe integration on shortcodes is not necessary any modification, except the plugin update to 2.7.7, while the page-forum.php require to be rebuilt to be updated (if needed)
+* Fix: creating an user as Editor or Admin in WordPress, it is not created as Global moderator or Admin in phpBB
+* Minor fixes

 = 2.7.6 =
 *Release Date - 1 Dec, 2023*